testudoq-org/testudoq3/README.md

 ![Testudoq](screenshots/chrome-medium-tile.png)

-Testudoq is an exploratory testing assistant available for Chrome and Firefox.
-It enhances the testing experience by providing convenient access to common boundaries and edge cases through the context menu (right-click) for editable elements.
-This allows testers to have problematic values easily accessible during exploratory testing sessions.
+Testudoq serves as a powerful companion for exploratory testing sessions, offering seamless integration with popular browsers like Chrome and Firefox.
+Its primary function is to enrich the testing experience by granting testers instant access to critical boundaries and edge cases directly from the context menu (right-click) for editable elements within the application under test.

+By seamlessly integrating Testudoq into their exploratory testing sessions, testers can leverage its intuitive interface to swiftly identify and manipulate problematic values.
+This immediate access to boundary conditions empowers testers to thoroughly explore the software's behavior, uncovering potential defects and vulnerabilities more efficiently.

+Aligned with session-based testing principles advocated by Rapid Software Testing (RST), Testudoq facilitates rapid and adaptive test design and execution.
+Testers can dynamically adjust their testing approach based on real-time observations, leveraging Testudoq's capabilities to delve deeper into the application's functionality and resilience under various conditions.

+Furthermore, Testudoq's compatibility with session-based testing methodologies ensures that testers can easily incorporate it into their testing sessions, enhancing collaboration and maximizing the effectiveness of their testing efforts.
+By streamlining the exploration process and providing instant access to critical test scenarios, Testudoq empowers testers to deliver high-quality software within tight timelines and dynamic project environments.

 ## Features